 Golden Noble at the soul hall, with conch and flag, 2011.

 The shengguan group, 2011: left to right Li Bin, Wu Mei, Yang Ying.

-Over the day the Daoists make seven processions from scripture hall to soul hall and back, as well as processions to the sites of Fetching Water, Hoisting the Pennant, the Invitation, the burial, and so on.
+Over the day the Daoists make seven processions from scripture hall to soul hall and back to Deliver the Scriptures, as well as public rituals like Hoisting the Pennant, Fetching Water, the Invitation, the burial, and so on.

 Relaxing in the scripture hall between rituals, Golden Noble and Wu Mei amused by my notebook.

 Fetching Water (see film, from 41.05), Pansi village 2011.